Links to Caitlin Doyle’s Works Available Online:

 So Little Time

 Caitlin’s work appears in So Little Time, an anthology published by Green Writers Press.
 Edited by poet Greg Delanty and featuring an introduction by John Elder, the book gathers poems, photographs, and essays centered on environmental issues.
 Contributors include Grace Paley, Seamus Heaney, Hayden Carruth, Didi Jackson, Jean Valentine, and Ellen Bryant Voigt.
 As it says on the Green Writers Press website, “So Little Time is a revolving door of political activism, spirituality, nature, and humanity.
-It is a call to action, where urgency meets poetry in no uncertain terms…” You can click here to read more about the book and you can click here to find the book available for pre-order
+It is a call to action, where urgency meets poetry in no uncertain terms…” You can click here to read more about the book and you can click here to visit the book’s page on Amazon.com

 Bared: An Anthology